crs166/Week6Exercise/README.md

 # Week6Exercise
-# Cassandra Steighner and Sean Shmulevich
+# Cassandra Steighner, Sean Shmulevich, and Connor Halloran
 # Inputs two numbers and outputs the first number to the power of the second number